-Sexuality is about the body, but it's just as much about thoughts and feelings.
+Sexuality is usually about the body.
+It's also just as much about thoughts and feelings.
 Even in the ways it is physical, we feel those sensations through our central nervous system.
 That's all brain stuff.
 Without a brain, we couldn't experience sexuality or pleasure.
-The brain also releases hormones that influence how sex feels, and all of our body parts are communicating with the brain during sex.
+The brain also releases hormones that influence how sex feels.
+All of our body parts are communicating with the brain during sex.
 The brain is also primarily responsible for orgasm and is where orgasm actually happens.

-Erogenous zones: Erogenous zone is a term used to describe a part of the body that usually feels extra sensitive, mostly because it's got a lot of sensory nerve endings.
+Erogenous zones: Erogenous zone is a term used to describe a part of the body that usually feels extra sensitive.
+That's because it's got a lot of sensory nerve endings.
 This can include the lips, tongue, palms and fingers, the bottoms of the feet, the inner thighs, nipples, neck, ears, armpits and the genitals.

 The perianal region (the butt): The anus is the opening (to the rectum, inside the body) that's visible between your buttocks.
 It and the rectum can be sites of sexual pleasure for people of any gender or sexual orientation.
-Then there's the prostate, a walnut-sized gland in the body that's located below the bladder.
+Then there's the prostate.
+The prostate is a walnut-sized gland in the body that's located below the bladder.
 If you were born with a penis, you were probably born with a prostate.
-The prostate is very sensitive to pressure and touch, and can be pleasurable to have stimulated.
+The prostate is very sensitive to pressure and touch.
+It can be pleasurable to have it stimulated.